Azure/Verified-Telemetry-Solution-Sample/README.md

 |`username` |admin|
 |`password` |admin|

+You can skip the password reset and proceed forward.

 ### Step 7: View the Dashboard
 -  Navigate to Search -> Verified Telemetry Dashboard
   ![Search and Select Dashboard ](./media/dashboard_search_select.png)

--  Select your device
+-  Select your deviceName from the drop down.

 ## Steps to setup Verified Telemetry Configuration
 ### Enable Verified Telemetry
-* Ensure Verified Telemetry is enabled
+* By default, Verified Telemetry is enabled and this status is shown on the right-hand side of the dashboard as seen in the image below.
+* If the status is disabled, Please click the *Enable* to turn ON Verified Telemetry.

     ![Setting enableVerifiedTelemetry true ](./media/dashboard_enable.png)